PSHE/RSE at Stamshaw Junior School

 In an ever-changing world, it is essential that our children are equipped with the skills to be confident and successful members of society.
-As such, our aims for PSHE and RSE are tailored for the needs of our community and are based on the prior experiences of our children.
-Therefore, PSHE curriculum planning will:
+As such, our aims for PSHE (Personal, Social and Health Education) and RSE (Relationships and Sex Education) are tailored for the needs of our community and are based on the prior experiences of our children.
+Therefore, PSHE/RSE curriculum planning will:

 - Provide a curriculum that promotes the spiritual, moral, cultural, physical and mental development of the children to prepare them for the opportunities and responsibilities in later life.